|

 Operational History

-Following the breakup of the Soviet Union the OP-1 continued to see service with the armies of many of the former Soviet republics.
-As of 2006 the OP-1 was still in active service as the most common form of protective clothing in the Russian army.
+The OZK became the most commonly photographed chemical protective suit of the Cold War era.
+It was seen in use by Soviet forces during Warsaw Pact exercises in East Germany, inside the Soviet Union, and on a few occasions in during the Soviet intervention in Afghanistan.9 The suit was used by both the armed forces and by civil defense groups well into the 1980’s.
+6,10 Following the breakup of the Soviet Union the OZK continued to see service with the armies of many of the former Soviet republics.
+As of 2006 the OZK was still in active service as the most common form of protective clothing in the Russian army.

 |

-Apart from its protective use, the OP-1 oversuit can be used also as a raincoat, groundsheet, field shelter, floatation bag, and even as an emergency carrier for casualties.
-It should be mentioned that the OP-1 oversuit is not completely airtight and for more complete protection wearers must first don ZFO-58 chemically treated coveralls.
-The OP-1 ranges in color from orange to pale green and weighs 1.6 kilograms.
+Apart from its protective use, the OP-1 coat can be used also as a raincoat, groundsheet, field shelter, floatation bag, and even as an emergency carrier for casualties.
+The coat is not completely airtight and for more complete protection wearers must first don ZFO-58 chemically treated coveralls.7,8 The OP-1 coat ranges in color from orange to pale green and weighs 1.6 kilograms.

 |